ssfsx17/sky-islands/readable.md

 ## Defining Yourself In Terms Of Your Island

-Answer at least one of the following questions, or as many more as you like. - What kinds of conversations have you had with your Island? - What is a special place you share on the Island with someone else? - What is one example of you taking something from the Island, then giving back something else? - Who is your family on the Island? - Who are you specially-bonded with on the Island? - If you were not born with the Island, how did you come to it? - If you were born on the Island, what did the Island do to note the occasion? - What is the representation of your connection to the Island when you travel to the Blended Realm?
+Answer at least one of the following questions, or as many more as you
+like:

+  - What kinds of conversations have you had with your Island?
+  - What is a special place you share on the Island with someone else?
+  - What is one example of you taking something from the Island, then giving back something else?
+  - Who is your family on the Island?
+  - Who are you specially-bonded with on the Island?
+  - If you were not born with the Island, how did you come to it?
+  - If you were born on the Island, what did the Island do to note the occasion?
+  - What is the representation of your connection to the Island when you travel to the Blended Realm?

 ## The Empire Fails To Define You